 Gluten-Free Flour Blends

 Store Bought Gluten-Free Flour

-If you prefer a store-bought blend, I recommend King Arthur Flour All Purpose Gluten-Free flour or their Measure for Measure Flour.
+If you prefer a store-bought blend, I recommend King Arthur Measure for Measure Flour.
 Be sure to check out my collection of King Arthur Gluten-Free Flour recipes.
-Cup4Cup which contains milk powder and Pamela’s Artisan Flour Blend are also good certified gluten-free options.
+Cup4Cup (contains milk powder) and Pamela’s Artisan Flour Blend are also good certified gluten-free options.
 Omit the xanthan gum in the recipe if your flour blend contains guar gum, xanthan gum or inulin.

 DIY Gluten-Free Flour Blend

 My custom blend of sorghum, millet and brown rice flours is my favorite for this cake.
 Some of the depth of flavor comes from the variety of gluten-free flours I use.
 I know it’s a little more of a hassle to have a bunch of different flours lying around but I think it’s worth it.
 See my tips for baking with gluten-free flour.